This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1999

-In 1999, we had the opportunity to acquire a small plant that a farmers' cooperative had built.
-They didn't have much marketing capacity, so by mutual agreement, we acquired the plant and continued purchasing their produce.
+In 1999, we had the opportunity to acquire a small plant that had been built by a farmers' cooperative.
+They did not have much marketing capacity, so by mutual agreement we acquired the plant and continued to purchase their production.

 Viña Arnaiz Winery - Ribera del Duero